Published by Yale University Press, United States, 2000

 Seller: WorldofBooks, Goring-By-Sea, WS, United Kingdom

 Paperback.
-Condition: Very Good.
+Condition: Good.
 Harper, Clifford (illustrator).
 The international bestseller: E. H. Gombrichs sweeping history of the world, for the curious of all ages All stories begin with Once upon a time.
 And thats just what this story is all about: what happened, once upon a time.
 So begins A Little History of the World, an engaging and lively book written for readers both young and old.
 Rather than focusing on dry facts and dates, E. H. Gombrich vividly brings the full span of human experience on Earth to life, from the stone age to the atomic age.
 He paints a colorful picture of wars and conquests; of grand works of art; of the advances and limitations of science; of remarkable people and remarkable events, from Confucius to Catherine the Great to Winston Churchill, and from the invention of art to the destruction of the Berlin Wall.
 For adults seeking a single-volume overview of world history, for students in search of a quick refresher course, or for families to read and learn from together, Gombrichs Little History enchants and educates.
-The book has been read, but is in excellent condition.
-Pages are intact and not marred by notes or highlighting.
-The spine remains undamaged.
+The book has been read but remains in clean condition.
+All pages are intact and the cover is intact.
+Some minor wear to the spine.

 Language: English